What is a decentralized platform?

 - Read and/or enriched if and only if a set of cryptographic keys, including the public key but excluding the private key of this address, is provided.

 - Transferred if and only if the private key of this address is used in a signed transaction.
 There is no recovery if the private key cannot be used for signing.

 Data stored by the Certificate Management Platform provider can be updated and recovered according to the Certificate Management Platform provider policy.
 Brands should be especially cautious when selecting their Certificate Management Platform provider because:

 - Updates of the data provided by the Certificate Management Platform provider may lead to an authentication failure of certificates.

 - If the links within the Blockchain Certificates do not point to active content anymore, owners will not have access to this content.

-- Vault breach may lead to the hack of a Brand private keys, leading to the misuse of features available to the Brand.
+- Vault breach may lead to the hack of the Brand's private keys, leading to the misuse of features available to the Brand.